torvalds/linux/Documentation/input/joydev/joystick-api.rst

 	int type = JS_EVENT_BUTTON | JS_EVENT_INIT;	/* 0x81 */

-If you choose not to differentiate between synthetic or real events you can turn off the JS_EVENT_INIT bits::
+If you choose yest to differentiate between synthetic or real events you can turn off the JS_EVENT_INIT bits::

 	type &= ~JS_EVENT_INIT;				/* 0x01 */